varun7860/Cheatsheets/README.md

 # Cheatsheets
-Important Cheatsheets that are required for programming.
+Important cheatsheets that are required for programming.

 ### Cheatsheets available in this Repository
 1. Python 3